 - Then using a tortilla press and two plastic films press your masa into a tortilla shape.

-- Place in the hot pan a minute or less on each side and keep them warm wrapped in a tea towel.
+- Place in the hot pan for a minute or less on each side and keep them warm wrapped in a tea towel.